IepIweidieng/TJAPlayer3/tja.md

 *Unspecified*: The behavior when any of the followings are violated:

-* No commands should be placed after a branchless measure or `#BRANCHEND` and before the `#BRANCHSTART` command.
+* No note symbols without ending with `,` should be placed after a branchless measure or `#BRANCHEND` and before the `#BRANCHSTART` command.
+However, commands are allowed there and apply to all branches in the incoming branch section.
+  * In TaikoJiro 1, such note symbols are combined into the first measure of first-occuring branch definition to form a complete measure.
 * No drumroll-type notes should be defined as starting before and ending non-before the beginning or the end of the "branch"/path section.
+  * In TaikoJiro 1:
+    * The position and duration of each drumroll-type note is determined as [Duration of drumroll-type notes](#duration-of-drumroll-type-notes), but is determined independently for each branch.
+Each note symbol in a non-branching section is treated as a note symbol in every branch.
+    * A drumroll-type notes which starts in a non-branching section: Behaves as a single drumroll-type note but changes its length (and swap its bar body, for bar drumroll notes) on branch switching.
+    * Drumroll-type note(s) which share the same terminating note symbol: Behaves as a single drumroll-type note but changes its head position, note type, and length on branch switching.
+    * For length-changing notes, the amount of hits done for bar drumrolls is counted independently in each branch, but amount of hits done for balloons is shared across branches.
-  * In TaikoJiro 1, such notes are handled as if the "branches"/paths were independent notecharts.
-However, the visual appearance of such bar drumroll notes become broken when the note head in the target "branch"/paths is no longer drawn when switching the "branch"/paths.
+    * For a bar drumroll note, its visual appearance becomes broken when its head in the target branch is no longer drawn when switching the branch.

 ***First seen in***: TaikoJiro v1.63 \
 ***Supported by***: (Universally supported)